javascript-tutorial/en.javascript.info/1-js/4-object-basics/07-object-toprimitive/article.md

 As we can see from the code, `user` becomes a self-descriptive string or a money amount depending on the conversion.

-### toString/valueOf
+## toString/valueOf

-Methods `toString` and `valueOf` come from ancient times.
-That's why they are not symbols.
+Methods `toString` and `valueOf` come from ancient times, that's why they are not symbols.
 They provide an alternative "old-style" way to implement the conversion.

 If there's no `Symbol.toPrimitive` then Javascript tries to find them and try in the order: